-In a much-anticipated decision, the Supreme Court held in Unwired Planet v Huawei [2020] that the court can settle the terms of a Fair, Reasonable and Non-Discriminatory (FRAND) licence on a global basis where a UK patent was found to have been infringed.
+The Supreme Court held in Unwired Planet v Huawei [2020] that the court can settle the terms of a Fair, Reasonable and Non-Discriminatory (FRAND) licence on a global basis where a UK patent was found to have been infringed.
 The determination of such a licence is part of the defence to the claim for an injunction to the UK patent, and therefore the UK court is considered to be the proper forum.